-CLINICAL ROTATIONS
+CLINICAL ROTATIONS Description

-Description

 Students must satisfactorily complete all rotations of clinical practicum.
-Rotations include the following areas: General Genetics (pediatric and adult patients, including specialty clinics), Prenatal Genetics Clinic, and Hereditary Cancer Clinic.
+Rotations include the following areas: General genetics (pediatric and adult patients, including specialty clinics), Prenatal genetics, and Cancer genetics.
 Clinical rotations are held at four sites: Center for Human Genetics at University Hospitals Cleveland Medical Center, MetroHealth Medical Center, Genomic Medicine Institute at the Cleveland Clinic and the Genetics Center, Akron Children's Hospital.
 Additionally, each student will rotate through the Cleveland Clinic Pathology and Laboratory Medicine Institute.
-In addition to the above rotations, students will have opportunity to choose an elective rotation, which may include additional exposure in a specific area such as ophthalmologic genetic counseling or an opportunity to work with genetic counselors in areas such as industry or commercial companies.
+In addition to the above rotations, students will have opportunity to choose two elective rotations, which may include additional exposure in a specific area such as ophthalmologic genetic counseling or an opportunity to work with genetic counselors in areas such as industry or commercial companies.

 The first rotations occur in the summer between first and second year.
-There is a 6-week rotation held at Genetic Services, Akron Children's Medical Center as well as a 2-week rotation at the CC Pathology & Laboratory Medicine Institute.
+There is a 6-week rotation held at Akron Children's Medical Center as well as a 2-week rotation at the Cleveland Clinic Pathology & Laboratory Medicine Institute.
 The remaining 4 rotations are scheduled in 8-week blocks (fall 1, fall 2, spring 1 and spring 2) during the second year of the program.
 The rotations are: